keil4ni/recipe-analysis/README.md

 | 306168.0  | 412 broccoli casserole             | 40.0    | 6       | 5.0    | 5.0         | short (<1 hr) |

 ### Univariate Analysis
-In this section we will be conducting univariate analysis, which is looking at a single variable in the dataset.
+In this section we will be conducting univariate analysis, which includes looking at a single variable in the dataset.

 #### Rating Distribution